rachelappel/AcmeBooks/AcmeBooksAPI/.Slides/switch-expression.md

 # Switch Expression

-**Use the switch expression to evaluate an expression from a list of candidate expressions based on a pattern match with an input expression.**
+<span style="font-size:1.2em;">Use the switch expression to evaluate an expression from a list of candidate expressions based on a pattern match with an input expression.</style>

+* This one isn't always about readability
+* More powerful matching
+* More flexible than traditional switch
-* More compact lambda-style syntax
+* Compact Lambda-style syntax
 * Removes break statements
-* More flexible
-* More powerful matching
-* Pattern matching in switches
+* Can use pattern matching

 ***
 [[Code] Book Locator](../Services/BookLocator.cs) | [[Code] Calculate Price](../Services/PricingService.cs) | [Main](main.md) | [Next](pattern-matching.md)